thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 The next two lines open the input file, and define the grid as a list of strings (having removed the whitespace and the newline characters) each string is a row and each character in the string is a cell.
 This way we can determine both which row a character is (by the list index) and the cells index within the row (by the strings index).
+We then store the height of the grid as the length of "grid" and the width as the length of each string.
+"Total", which keeps a running total of the amount of @'s found in a string, is also defined here.